gpbl/react-day-picker/docs/Contributing.md

 * `npm lint`: make sure the code is linted correctly
 * `npm dtslint`: lint Typescript declaration

 You can even run and modify the [Examples](Examples.md)!
-Just remember to run `npm install` to use the last version.
+Just remember to run `yarn` to use the last version.

 ## Contributors ❤️